-In the last 12 months over 1.1 million three day emergency food supplies were given out by Trussel Trust foodbanks in the UK.
+In the last 12 months, over 1.1 million three day emergency food supplies were given out by Trussell Trust foodbanks in the UK.

 The Hope Centre and St. Francis & Holy Trinity Church partner togrther to run the NG11 Foodbank in Clifton with The Trussell Trust.
 The Trussell Trust is a Christian organisation motivated by Jesus’ teaching on poverty and injustice.
 They, like us, operate according to Christian principles of compassion, honesty, integrity, openness, kindness and care of all people, regardless of backgrounds or beliefs, and again like us, they believe in turning faith into practical action, living out God’s love for the poor.

 We opened our foodbank in September 2012, following our research into Clifton’s current circumstances.
 Today in Clifton there are families struggling to put food on the table.
 For people on low incomes, a sudden crisis – redundancy, benefit delay or even an unexpected bill – can mean going hungry.
 Every day parents skip meals to feed their children and people are forced to choose between paying the rent and eating.